 When you’re thinking about beaches in South East Asia, then two countries are going to immediately spring to mind.
 Firstly, you’ll probably think of Thailand, which has been fawned over in Western media for decades.
-And secondly, you’ll also likely think of Vietnam – and if you don’t, you should, as it has some of the best beaches in Asia.
+Then, you may think of the beaches in Myanmar, which are also beautiful.
+However, you’ll also likely think of Vietnam – and if you don’t, you should, as it has some of the best beaches in Asia.

 There are many different amazing beaches in Vietnam.
 But which of them should you try and visit in your lifetime?
 Well, here are a few of the top Vietnamese beaches.